Introduction

 Step 2: Loosen the Chains

-Release tension: Start by loosening any tensioning devices or clasps.
-This usually involves reversing the process you used to tighten them.
+Release the tension: Start by loosening any tensioning devices or clasps.
+This usually means doing the opposite of how you tightened them.

 Step 3: Unhook the Chains

-Detach the chains: Carefully unhook the chains from the tires, starting from the back of the tire and working to the front.
-Take care to avoid letting the chains snap back, as this can cause damage.
+Detach the chains: Carefully unhook the chains from the tires, starting from the back and moving to the front.
+Watch out for the chains snapping back, as this could hurt you or damage something.

 Step 4: Clear the Vehicle

-Drive off the chains: Slowly drive the vehicle forward or backward just enough to clear the chains, then fully remove them from around the tires.
+Drive off the chains: Gently move the vehicle forward or backward just enough to free the chains.
+Then, completely remove them from around the tires.

 Cleaning and Drying Snow Chains